jpo14c/Migrate-ADO-to-GHE/DevOps to Github.md

     --ado-pat <ado-pat>
     --github-pat <github-pat>
 ```
-4. Run the generate-script command to generate a migration script     **gh ado2gh generate-script --ado-org ORGNAME --github-org ORGNAME --all**
+4. Run the generate-script command to generate a migration script  <br />   **gh ado2gh generate-script --ado-org ORGNAME --github-org ORGNAME --all**

 5. The previous command will have created a migrate.ps1 PowerShell script.
 Review the steps in the generated script and tweak if necessary.